Toluwalemi/alpha-bot-doc/README.md

 - For the webhook url,insert the url pointing to your ngrok URL or any public URL where the bot is running.
 - Webhook secret,

+#### Step 2.
+Set the permissions:
+- Repository permissions: Read & write for Issues.
+- Subscribe to events: Choose Pull requests.

+#### Step 3.
+Installation of the GitHub App:
+- Install the app on your desired repositories.
+- Generate and Download Private Key:

+Download the private key and save it in your project directory.
+Update the .env file with the path to this private key.

 ### Step 2.
 Clone Repository
 On your local machine, clone the project
 ```bash